Burchardi flood

-The Burchardi flood (also known as the second Grote Mandrenke) was a storm tide that struck the North Sea coast of North Frisia and Dithmarschen (in modern-day Germany) on the night between 11 and 12 October 1634.
+The Burchardi flood (also known as the second Grote Mandrenke) was a storm tide that struck the North Sea coast of North Frisia, Dithmarschen (in modern-day Germany) and southwest Jutland (in modern-day Denmark) on the night between 11 and 12 October 1634.
 Overrunning dikes, it shattered the coastline and caused thousands of deaths (8,000 to 15,000 people drowned) and catastrophic material damage.
 Much of the island of Strand washed away, forming the islands Nordstrand, Pellworm and several halligen.

 Background

 The Burchardi flood hit Schleswig-Holstein during a period of economic weakness.
 In 1603 a plague epidemic spread across the land, killing many.
 The flooding occurred during the Thirty Years' War, which also did not spare Schleswig-Holstein.
 Fighting had occurred between locals and the troops of Frederick III, Duke of Holstein-Gottorp, especially on Strand Island.
 The people of Strand were resisting changes to their old defence treaties and the forced accommodation of troops.
 Supported by a Danish expeditionary fleet, they succeeded in repulsing first an imperial army and later the duke's men, but were eventually defeated in 1629.
 The island and subsequently also the means of coastal protection suffered from the strife.

 The Burchardi flood was merely the last in a series of floods that hit the coastline of Schleswig-Holstein in that period.
 In 1625, great ice-floats had already caused major damage to the dikes.
 Several storm floods are reported by the chronicles during the years prior to 1634; the fact that the dikes did not hold even during summer provides evidence for their insufficient maintenance.